OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   **API Integrations** – SoundCloud has an open application-programming interface (API), which enables application developers to integrate elements of the Platform into other apps.
 Some of these developers may be located outside of the EEA.
 Any information you choose to make public on the Platform, including your public profile information and any public Sounds, may be accessible to these developers, subject to our API Terms of Use.
 Please bear this in mind when deciding what information to publish on your profile.
 For information on how to limit the information that is available through the API, please see the Your Choices and Controls section below.

-*   **Third Party Applications** – If you choose to connect your SoundCloud® account to other apps or social networks such as Facebook and Google+ you may be sharing certain information with these apps or networks.
+*   **Third Party Applications** – If you choose to connect your SoundCloud account to other apps or social networks such as Facebook and Google+ you may be sharing certain information with these apps or networks.
 Content that you share with Facebook will appear on your timeline and in your Facebook friends’ newsfeeds.
 Content you share with Google will be seen by the people from your Google+ circles when they visit your Google+ profile, make relevant Google searches, on Google-served ads, and the services selected in your Google account settings.
 In the case of connected apps, you will need to provide the app developer with full access to your SoundCloud® account in order to upload and download Sounds, or comment on, favorite, or repost Sounds from within the app.
 This means sharing your public information, plus access to your private Sounds.
 SoundCloud is not responsible for these other apps or networks, so please make sure you only connect your account with apps or services that you trust.
 For information on how to control the information that you share, and how to disconnect your account from these apps, please see the Your Choices and Controls section below. **If you do not want this information shared with Facebook or Google, please change your SoundCloud Settings on our Platform or in those networks.**

 *   **Compliance with Laws** – We may disclose your information to courts, law enforcement agencies, and governmental authorities (i) to comply with our legal obligations, (ii) to comply with legal process and to respond to claims asserted against SoundCloud, (iii) to respond to verified requests relating to a criminal investigation or alleged or suspected illegal activity or any other activity that may expose us, you, or any other of our users to legal liability, (iv) to enforce and administer our Terms of Use and other agreements with users, or (v) to protect the rights, property or personal safety of SoundCloud, its employees, and members of the public.

-*   **Protecting our Rights** – We may disclose your information if we feel this is necessary in order to protect or defend our legitimate rights and interests, or those of our users, employees, directors, officers, or shareholders, and/or to ensure the safety and security of the Platform and/or the SoundCloud® community.
+*   **Protecting our Rights** – We may disclose your information if we feel this is necessary in order to protect or defend our legitimate rights and interests, or those of our users, employees, directors, officers, or shareholders, and/or to ensure the safety and security of the Platform and/or the SoundCloud community.

 *   **To Our Affiliates** – To enable and support us in providing the Platform and Services, we may share your information, including personal information, within the SoundCloud Group.
 The data sharing is necessary for the performance of the contract between you and us and is based on our legitimate interests in providing the Platform globally.